FrankM1/docs/content/concepts/config.md

 ```

 #### Number of connections
 It's possible to limit the number of simultaneous connections using the pool setting.
-The default values are a minimum of 2 and a maximum of 10, which means Ghost always maintains two active database connections.
+The default values are a minimum of 2 and a maximum of 10, which means Qazana always maintains two active database connections.
 You can set the minimum to 0 to prevent this:

 ```json
 "database": {